National Rally

-The National Rally (Rassemblement national, /fr/, RN), known as the National Front from 1972 to 2018 (Front national, /fr/, FN), is a French far-right political party, described as right-wing populist and nationalist.
-It is the single largest parliamentary opposition party in the National Assembly since 2022.
-It opposes immigration, advocating significant cuts to legal immigration, protection of French identity, and stricter control of illegal immigration.
-The party advocates a "more balanced" and "independent" French foreign policy, opposing French military intervention in Africa while supporting France leaving NATO's integrated command.
-It also supports reform of the European Union (EU), economic interventionism, protectionism, and zero tolerance for breaches of law and order.
+The National Rally (Rassemblement National /fr/, RN), known as the National Front from 1972 to 2018 (Front national /fr/, FN), is a French far-right political party, described as right-wing populist and nationalist.
+It has been the single largest parliamentary opposition party in the National Assembly since 2022.
+It opposes immigration, advocating significant cuts to legal immigration, protection of "French identity", and stricter control of illegal immigration.

-The party was founded in 1972 by the Ordre Nouveau to be the legitimate political vehicle for the far-right movement.
-Jean-Marie Le Pen was its founder and leader until his resignation in 2011.
+The party was founded in 1972 by the Ordre Nouveau, and notably by Jean-Marie Le Pen; former Nazi (Waffen-SS) members Pierre Bousquet and Léon Gaultier; neo-Nazi sympathizers such as François Duprat; and supporters nostalgic for French Algeria, such as Roger Holeindre, a member of the "Organisation armée secrète".
+Ordre Nouveau sought to establish the party as a legitimate political vehicle for the far-right movement.
+Jean-Marie Le Pen was its leader until his resignation in 2011.
 While its influence was marginal until 1984, the party's role as a nationalist electoral force has grown considerably.
 It has put forward a candidate at every presidential election but one since 1974.
 In the 2002 presidential election, Jean-Marie Le Pen advanced to the second round but finished a distant second in the runoff to Jacques Chirac.
 His daughter Marine Le Pen was elected to succeed him as party leader in 2012.
 Jordan Bardella assumed the leadership in 2022.

 The party has seen an increase in its popularity and acceptance in French society in recent years.
 It has been accused of promoting xenophobia and antisemitism.
 While her father was nicknamed the "Devil of the Republic" by mainstream media and sparked outrage for hate speech, including Holocaust denial and Islamophobia, Marine Le Pen pursued a policy of "de-demonisation", trying to frame the party as being neither right nor left.
 She endeavoured to extract it from its far-right roots, as well as censuring controversial members like her father, who was suspended and then expelled from the party in 2015.
 Following her election as the leader of the party in 2011, the popularity of the FN grew.
 By 2015, the FN had established itself as a major political party in France.
 Sources traditionally label the party as far-right, though some outlets argue it has substantially moderated from its years under Le Pen to be classified as "right-wing populist" or "nationalist right".

+On 31 March 2025, 25 National Rally members (including Marine Le Pen, former MEPs, and their assistants) were convicted of embezzlement for using European Parliament funds to fund National Front staff from 2004 to 2016.
+The sentences for several MEPs, including Le Pen, included bans on running for political office.
+Le Pen's appeal with a Paris appeals court was heard in early 2026, which ruled that while she was guilty, her sentence would be shortened, enabling her to run in the 2027 French Presidential Election.